 Deficiency can lead to fatigue, weakness, constipation, weight loss, loss of appetite, neurological changes, dementia and memory problems, depression, confusion and difficulty with balance, among other symptoms.

 Getting enough.
 Men who eat plant-based diets are most at risk of deficiency because the natural food sources of vitamin B12 are animal based, such as clams, liver, trout, salmon, tuna, sirloin, milk, yogurt, cheese and the like.
 Some cereals are fortified with vitamin B12.

 Supplements are one possibility, but the body only absorbs about 10mcg of a 500mcg vitamin B12 supplement, according to the National Institutes of Health.

 Overall, men should get 2.4 mcg of B12 on a daily basis.

 Getting enough.
 If you eat a diet rich in fruits and vegetables, you’re likely getting enough vitamin C. Plants are the best source of this vitamin.
-One-half cup of red bell peppers has 158% of your daily vitamin C, according to the National Institutes of Health.
-One medium orange has 117%.
-Hims' Immunity gummy vitamins offers an extra boost of vitamin C when you need it too.
+One-half cup of red bell peppers has 158 percent of your daily vitamin C, according to the National Institutes of Health.
+One medium orange has 117 percent.
+Hims' Immunity Gummy Vitamins offer an extra boost of vitamin C when you need it too.